kpander/drupal-boost-warmer/README.txt

 ====
 - in admin/settings page, provide link to 'crawl all pages now' with a batch process (for the boost_warmer_admin module)
 - see http://drupal.org/node/1938360 for another user who might use this
 - add 'how to implement hook' in readme
+- add apikey for /boost-warmer/crawl to prevent DOS abuse